RajibMiah/voice-assistance-ai/README.md

 Speech recognition technology allows computers to take spoken audio, interpret it and generate text from it .
 Alan AI is a revolutionary speech recognition software that allows you to add voice capabilities to your applications.
 It allows you to control absolutely everything in the app using your voice
+# Live demo
+Not availible now. wait few days thank you .
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).